-Also upon arrival at the launch site of your trip, you will receive a water-resistant gear bag.
-This bag will contain your sleeping bag, sheet and ground tarp.
+Also upon arrival at the orientation meeting the night before your trip, you will receive a water-resistant gear bag.
+This bag will contain your sleeping bag, sheet and a pillow.
 You will put your duffle bag inside this bag, roll the top down and clip it securely to avoid getting your personal gear wet.
 Your personal gear bag will be available at camp each night of your trip.